microsoft/onnxruntime-genai/src/java/README.md

 The JNI shared library is the glue that allows for Java to call functions in onnxruntime-genai shared library.
 Given the fact that CMake injects native dependencies during CMake builds, some gradle tasks (primarily, `build`, `test`, and `check`) may fail.

-When running the build script, CMake will compile the `onnxruntime-genai` target and the JNI glue `onnxruntime-genai4j_jni` target and expose the resulting libraries in a place where Gradle can ingest them.
+When running the build script, CMake will compile the `onnxruntime-genai` target and the JNI glue `onnxruntime-genai-jni` target and expose the resulting libraries in a place where Gradle can ingest them.
 Upon successful compilation of those targets, a special Gradle task to build will be executed.
 The results will be placed in the output directory stated above.

 ### Advanced Loading

 The default behavior is to load the shared libraries using classpath resources.
-If your use case requires custom loading of the shared libraries, please consult the javadoc in the [package-info.java](src/main/java/ai/onnxruntime_genai/package-info.java) or [OnnxRuntimeGenAI.java](src/main/java/ai/onnxruntime_genai/GenAI.java) files.
+If your use case requires custom loading of the shared libraries, please consult the javadoc in the [package-info.java](src/main/java/ai/onnxruntime-genai/package-info.java) or [OnnxRuntimeGenAI.java](src/main/java/ai/onnxruntime-genai/GenAI.java) files.

 ## Development